-Any business owner considering the installation of a commercial lift in any premises they are responsible for is bound to have several questions which they want to be answered.
+Any business owner considering the installation of commercial lifts in any premises they are responsible for is bound to have several questions which they want to be answered.
 In most cases, some research might answer those questions, and almost certainly, any commercial lift installation company will be happy to answer the questions of a potential client.

 What the specific questions about commercial lifts could be, will certainly differ from business to business, however, there are some which are almost certain to come up.
 To move a step forward to being able to make decisions about a new lift for your business, here are 6 of the most common questions asked by business owners about commercial lifts.